 Script Encryption¶

-In this chapter, you will learn how to encrypt the FIRERPA modules or scripts you have developed.
-This chapter does not cover script encryption on the PC side, but rather scripts or modules that run in FIRERPA's built-in Python environment.
-For example, modules in /data/usr/module/task and /data/usr/module/extension, or scripts executed using the built-in Python command.
-We provide relevant tools to help you do this quickly.
-Through this chapter, you will learn how to protect the scripts you have developed.
+In this chapter, you will learn how to encrypt modules or scripts that run in the built-in Python environment of FIRERPA.
+This chapter does not cover encrypting scripts on PC, but rather introduces encryption for modules in directories such as ~/modules/task, ~/modules/extension, and for scripts executed using the built-in Python command.
+We provide tools to help you quickly complete encryption.

-Script encryption is performed by converting Python code to C using Cython and then compiling it into a .so file.
-This process will not significantly impact your performance.
-However, we recommend that you only encrypt your core logic, not all script files.
-Additionally, do not use this method to encrypt third-party library files, as this is futile.
-You should always follow the principle of "only encrypt your own logic."
+Script encryption uses Cython to convert Python code into C language, then compiles it into .so files, which has minimal impact on performance.
+However, we recommend encrypting only the core logic rather than all script files; also, do not encrypt files from third-party libraries, as such operations are futile.
+Always follow the principle of "only encrypt your own logic."

 Building the Tool Image¶

-We heavily rely on Docker, so please ensure Docker is ready before you proceed.
-Now, please clone https://github.com/firerpa/compiler and build the image according to the documentation or by using the following command.
+This tool heavily depends on Docker, so please ensure Docker is installed before proceeding.
+Now clone the repository https://github.com/firerpa/compiler and build the image according to the documentation or using the following command:

 docker build -t compiler .